yantis/instant-archlinux-on-mac/README.md

 # Instant Arch Linux on Macs & Macbooks

 This will setup Arch Linux on your Mac/MacBook all from Mac OSX.
-No need for any USB drives or figuring out the proper network drivers to get your system to get up.
+No need for any USB drives or figuring out the proper network/video drivers to get your system to get up.
 It should install without any rebooting etc. Just launch it and enter your password twice and go about your business.

-Warning: Backup your stuff or use a fresh Macbook.
+Warning: Backup your stuff or use a fresh iMac or Macbook.
 There are no guarantees this will work and it might leave your machine in an unusable state.
-I personally didn't worry about this to much as you can just reset it back to a [factory restore] (https://github.com/yantis/instant-archlinux-on-mac/blob/master/factory-restore.md) with "⌘ + R" at startup or "option + ⌘  + R for [internet recovery](https://github.com/yantis/instant-archlinux-on-mac/blob/master/factory-restore.md).
+I personally didn't worry about this to much as one can just reset it back to a [factory restore] (https://github.com/yantis/instant-archlinux-on-mac/blob/master/factory-restore.md) with "⌘ + R" at startup or "option + ⌘  + R for [internet recovery](https://github.com/yantis/instant-archlinux-on-mac/blob/master/factory-restore.md).